leonardtang/Gold-Miner-Game/README.md

-# Gold-Miner-Game
+# Welcome to Gold Miner!

-Remaking the iconic early 2000s internet game.
+This is a pure-Java implementation of Gold Miner, the [classic internet game](https://www.crazygames.com/game/gold-miner).